EnzymeAD/rustbook/src/rev.md

 TODO: Talk about the new attributes and define the semantics of these new attributes.
 Give examples.

-#### Forward mode
-WIP

-In Forward mode we are only allowed to mark input arguments The return value of forward mode with a Duplicated return is a tuple containing as the first value the primal return value and as the second value the derivative.

-In forward mode Duplicated(x, 0.0) is equivalent to Const(x), except that we can perform more optimizations for Const.

 #### Reverse Mode
 Both the inplace and "normal" variant return the gradient.
 The difference is that with Active the gradient is returned and with Duplicated the gradient is accumulated in place.